Orientation to ADVenture Motorcycle Riding

 As an AMA Chartered Recreational Club, we are bound by strict rules that have been evolved over decades, ensuring your safety and well-being as the first priority.

-Class will be led by Deon de Wet, Founder of the Ojai MC and supported by at least two experienced and responsible “off-road/on-road/no-road” assistant instructors.
+Class will be led by Deon de Wet, Founder of the Ojai MC and supported by an experienced and responsible “off-road/on-road/no-road” assistant instructor.

 Rider Skill Level